SkylineCommunications/dataminer-docs-connectors/connector/doc/Beckhoff_KL3202.md

 ### Configuration of Virtual Connection

-The **PositionInfo from BK9000** needs to be configured with a virtual connection to the **PositionInfo** of the right entry of the **Module Table** in the **Beckhoff BK9000** connector.
-This connection is needed because the Beckhoff BK9000 provides the Beckhoff KL3202 element with a start and stop position.
+The Beckhoff KL3202 element requires a virtual connection to the **Beckhoff BK9000** connector, so that this connector can provide the element with a start and stop position.
 These are used in the serial communication to set the relays.

+To configure the virtual connection, in the **PositionInfo from BK9000** parameter, fill in the correct **PositionInfo** entry from the **Module Table** of the Beckhoff BK9000 element.

 ## How to use